vyrms/Discord_bot1/READMEen.md

  - .wikisuggest n word - suggests n words that are related to the word given

+ - .integrate expression - takes the integral of the expression

+ - .derive expression - takes the derivative of the expression

  - .teach trigger response1;response2 - bot learns a word/responses pair

  - .forget trigger - bot forgets the word/responses pair